aleksei-berezkin/typique/docs/PluginDescription.md

 Normally, the plugin only needs the data which is anyway evaluated by TypeScript, which means it doesn't noticeably affect the DX performance.
 However, the plugin startup may take longer in large codebases.
 During editing, Typique only re-evaluates changed files, which is typically fast even for very large projects.

 If you suspect performance issues, open the TS Server log and check records prefixed with `TypiquePlugin::`.
-All entries include the elapsed time.
+All records include the elapsed time.

 If you encounter performance problems, consider: